giocopp/LOCALISED-7.1-Paper/README.md

-# **LOCALISED 7.1 Pipeline**
+# **Manufacturing Decarbonization Risk Index: A Theoretical and Empirical Framework **

+This project is derived from the Work Package 7: End-user Solutions for Regional Businesses and Investors of the [LOCALISED Project](https://www.localised-project.eu/).
+LOCALISED is an HORIZON 2020 European-funded research project aimed at providing downscaled decarbonisation trajectories, consistent with Europe’s net-zero target.

+---

+## **Project Structure**

 This project includes a structured workflow divided into four pipelines for processing data related to exposure, vulnerability, response, and index calculation.
 Below is the detailed directory and file structure.

----

-## **Project Structure**

 ```
 Project/